Frequently asked questions

 Get in touch to find out more about how I can help your business.

-Please get in touch for the exact costs for your project.
+Please get in touch for a quote.

 I’m an ethical copywriter – so I keep my costs in line with industry rates.
 Learn more about the going rates for UK copywriters on the ProCopywriters website.

 This really depends on the project.
-We’ll agree on timescales at the start and I’ll keep you fully updated on progress throughout.
+We’ll agree on timescales at the start, and I’ll keep you fully updated on progress throughout.

+It’s very important to me that your content meets (and exceeds) your expectations.
+That’s why I invest a lot of time on the briefing, checking that I fully understand what you’re looking for.
 But don’t worry if you do need any changes.
 I include one round of tweaks and comments in my costs.

 Obviously, if you decide to change the brief substantially midway through the project, I’d need to charge additionally for any extra work.